-High-speed steel bit grade (HSS) is a tool steel with high hardness, high wear resistance and high heat resistance, also known as wind steel or front steel, which means that it can be hardened even when cooled in air during quenching, and is very sharp.
-Also known as white steel.
+High-speed steel bit grade (HSS) is a tool steel with high hardness, high wear resistance, and high heat resistance, also known as wind steel or front steel, which means that it can be hardened even when cooled in the air during quenching, and is very sharp—also known as white steel.

-After quenching and low-temperature tempering, carbon tool steel has high hardness at room temperature, but when the temperature is higher than 200 °C, the hardness drops sharply, and the hardness at 500 °C has dropped to a similar level to the annealed state. , completely lost the ability to cut metal,
+After quenching and low-temperature tempering, carbon tool steel has high hardness at room temperature.
+Still, when the temperature is higher than 200 °C, the hardness drops sharply, and the hardness at 500 °C has dropped to a similar level to the annealed state. , completely lost the ability to cut metal,

 This limits the use of carbon tool steel to make cutting tools.
 High-speed steel makes up for the fatal shortcomings of carbon tool steel due to its good red hardness.

 High-speed steel drills are mainly used to manufacture complex thin-edged and impact-resistant metal cutting tools, as well as high-temperature bearings and cold extrusion dies, such as turning tools, drills, hob, machine saw blades and high-demand dies.